borg-e/Former-Fields-Relics-webmp/README.md

 ### Data

 Each former field relict study is recorded in a specific attribute table  which includes its source and additional metadata.
-Every source is assigned a unique reference code to ensure full traceability (biblio_code.csv).
+Every source is assigned to a unique reference code to ensure full traceability (biblio_code.csv).